fanjunkai1/NSDNet/README.md

 <img src = "figs/framework.png">

-Overall pipeline of our non-aligned supervision framework with physical priors for the real image dehazing.
+Overall pipeline of our non-aligned supervision framework with physical priors for the real-world image dehazing.
 It includes the mvSA and non-aligned supervision modules. mvSA can effectively estimate the infinite airlight A∞ in real scenes.
 Our framework is different from the supervised dehazing models as it does not require aligned ground truths.

 ## Video Demo